 Premise 2: R

 The intuition behind McGee's counterexample depends on the relative probabilities of each candidate winning.
-Let's explore how changing these probabilities affects our judgment of the argument.
+Let us explore how changing these probabilities affects our judgment.

 Reagan (R)75.0%